enzoballardin/enzoballardin/README.md

 <p align="left">
   I'm Enzo, a full-stack web developer from Brazil.

-  Besides advanced knowledge on Javascript and its most popular frameworks (React, Next, Angular, Express, jQuery...), the 5+ years I've been coding gave me quite an experience with HTML and CSS, and some frontend frameworks like Bootstrap, Mantine, CoreUI..
+  I now have 4 years of experience on Javascript and its most popular frameworks (React, Next, Angular, Express, jQuery...), HTML and CSS, and some frontend frameworks like Bootstrap, Mantine, CoreUI..

-  I also have worked with Python (Django, specifically) for 2 years in my early carreer.
+  I also have worked with Python (Django, specifically) for a year.
 I have some experience developing and deploying hybrid and native mobile applications using ReactNative and Ionic as well.

   As a hobbie, I enjoy gaming and coding for personal projects.
 I usually work on IOT projects for home automation, but I also enjoy 3D printing, fishkeeping, and growing my favorite plants.
 </p>